stachenov/quazip/QuaZip-1.x-migration.md

 **The differences**

+QuaZip 0.x uses this “scheme”:

+- the includes went either to `include/quazip` or `include/quazip5`
+depending both on qmake/CMake and Qt4/Qt5 usage (only the CMake+Qt5 combination would yield `quazip5`);
+- the binary base name was either `quazip` or `quazip5`, again, depending on qmake/CMake *and* Qt4/Qt5 choice;
+- the CMake config files were installed only when building with CMake;
+- the CMake package name was `QuaZip` (for Qt4) or `QuaZip5` (for Qt5);
+- the CMake target name was the same as the binary name.

-QuaZip 1.x use this scheme:
+QuaZip 1.x uses this scheme:

-- the include paths is `include/QuaZip-QtX-Y/quazip`, where `include` is the installation prefix include path (`/usr/include` or something), `X` is the major version of Qt, and `Y` is the full version of QuaZip,
+- the includes go to `include/QuaZip-QtX-Y/quazip`, where `include` is the installation prefix include path (`/usr/include` or something), `X` is the major version of Qt, and `Y` is the full version of QuaZip,
 e. g. `include/QuaZip-Qt5-1.0/quazip`;